My Fair Lady (1964, George Cukor)

 Let’s start with what isn’t offensive and deplorable about this movie, plainly one of the most risible of all major Hollywood productions — the first number “Audrey Hepburn” (in quotes because she’s not really singing) performs in the film, “Wouldn’t It Be Loverly,” is quite charming both musically and cinematically.
 It possesses a basic sense of human longing and sweetness that doesn’t seem to be designed to pound its character mercilessly into the ground like a piece of dirt, which is pretty much the way Lerner & Loewe and by extension George Bernard Shaw and (be honest) George Cukor see her.
 In that moment, as Hepburn loses herself in a lovely and well-designed dance and dreams about having something more in her life, I did get a little wrapped up and had a nice time.
 But soon enough, Rex Harrison came back and I was miserable again.
 So it goes.

 Harrison plays a hateful, bitter, useless man, a linguist who decides to turn Hepburn’s Eliza Doolittle into a “proper” “woman,” and though ardent defenders of this bilge will do their best to convince you that the musical is in fact a satire of misogyny and misanthropy and that we’re supposed to laugh at, not with Harrison’s dullard aristocratic asshole, simply watching the film gives the lie to such nonsense — all of the humor stems from Eliza’s purported incompetence and Professor Henry Higgins’ old-world stuffed-shirt disdain toward her, which of course reluctantly turns into “love” when he realizes he can bring her into the house as a royal subject to do his bidding.
-Harrison was in general a mediocre actor, but he’s unbearable in service of this loathsome variation on Pygmalion that expands the Shaw play’s macho, puerile sexism into some cutesy elevated plastic romanticism.
+Harrison was in general a mediocre actor, but he’s unbearable in service of this loathsome variation on Pygmalion that expands the Shaw play’s macho, puerile sexism into a cutesy plastic romance.

 The stage version of the show starred Harrison and a young Julie Andrews; generations of movie fans have lamented the decision of Warner Bros. to replace cinematically untested Andrews with bankable movie star Audrey Hepburn.
 I like Andrews as much as the next guy, but Hepburn is literally the only saving grace of this movie.
 Like Leslie Caron in Gigi, she wasn’t permitted to sing, even though evidence suggests she could have, but she plunges into the role with far more enthusiasm and feminine grace than it deserves — though for someone like me with a lifelong crush on Hepburn, it’s hard to ignore that the ragged Cockney version of Eliza she initially inhabits is very likely the most adorable this consistently adorable and brilliant woman ever was, so wanting to change her is something that I cannot fathom, never mind for just a moment that wanting to change anyone to force greater appeal to the opposite sex is, well, ugly.